Perceptogram: Reconstructing Visual Percepts and Presumptive Electrode Preference from EEG: Introduction

-The advent of vision-language foundation models such as CLIP, trained on very large (400M) datasets, has produced rich latent space representations that capture the high-level semantic structure between images \cite{clipvision}.
-If CLIP embeddings and EEG representations share high-level relational structure, a simple linear mapping between these spaces can be learnt to enable high-performance image reconstruction from the CLIP latent space.
-This is motivated by the success in fMRI-based visual decoding from \cite{Ozcelik_VanRullen_2023}, which forms the basis of our first reconstruction pipeline.
+The advent of vision-language foundation models such as CLIP, trained on very large (400M images) datasets, has produced rich latent space representations that capture the high-level semantic structure between images \cite{clipvision}.
+These models enable more efficient encoding of visual-semantic relationships, which has been recently exploited in fMRI-based decoding \cite{Ozcelik_VanRullen_2023}.
+Motivated by these findings, we hypothesize that if CLIP embeddings and EEG representations share high-level relational structure, then a simple linear mapping could bridge these spaces for high-performance image reconstruction--circumventing the need for deep, multi-layered networks.
+This premise forms the foundation of our reconstruction pipeline.

-More importantly, we wish to investigate the neurological relevance of EEG features for visual reconstruction.
-To do this, we learn a linear map from CLIP space to EEG during training, and map \textit{decoded} CLIP latents back to EEG during evaluation.
-Intuitively, this decoding-encoding loop, wherein EEG is decoded to latent space and then encoded back, acts as a filter to isolate EEG features (electrodes and time points) carrying shared semantic information.
-We thus obtain latent-filtered spatio-temporal EEG patterns, or EEG patterns for brevity (in analogy to common spatial patterns from \cite{Blankertz2008} used in Brain-Computer Interfaces).
-In addition to high-level concepts, our visual experience incorporates lower-level features such as color and texture.
-What spatio-temporal components of EEG capture these image features?
-To answer this question, we repeat our analysis by replacing CLIP with other latent spaces that correspond to lower-level visual features and obtain corresponding EEG patterns.

-To validate the EEG patterns obtained, we use our pipeline on fMRI data from a different dataset but similar experimental paradigm, to obtain fMRI patterns for various visual features.
-We find that these patterns from fMRI and EEG are spatially aligned.